tringi/win32-hub-events/README.md

 * [ConnectHubEvent(A/W)](win32-hub-events.h#L76) - connects to a Hub Event to receive set/reset state

-The API returns regular [Event Object](https://learn.microsoft.com/en-us/windows/win32/sync/event-objects) handle which can be used interchangeably, as if returned by CreateEvent or OpenEvent.
+The ConnectHubEvent returns regular [Event Object](https://learn.microsoft.com/en-us/windows/win32/sync/event-objects) handle which can be used interchangeably, as if returned by CreateEvent or OpenEvent, by:

 * [All standard wait functions](https://learn.microsoft.com/en-us/windows/win32/sync/wait-functions).
 * [SetEvent](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-setevent)